 Guests.
-Women may have three guests per term, only on Friday and Saturday nights, except that none are allowed the weekend before final exams.
+Women may have guests only on Friday and Saturday nights.
+Guests are not permitted during the weekend before final exams.

 Members of the Student Congress are elected to represent living unit districts.

 PART FOUR

 Your Opportunity to Participate

 WHETHER it is the All-University Student Government, an interest area club, or a Greek letter society, the opportunity exists for you to participate effectively in governing your own affairs.